panzhiyue/turfjs-docs-zh/docs/category/transformation/circle.md

       if (!this.geometry) {
         return;
       }
-      this.circleCoordinates = turf.circle(
-        this.geometry.getCoordinates(),
-        this.radius,
-        {
+      this.result = turf.circle(this.geometry.getCoordinates(), this.radius, {
         steps: this.steps,
         units: this.units,
         properties: { foo: "bar" },
-        }
-      ).geometry.coordinates;
+      });
+      this.circleCoordinates = this.result.geometry.coordinates;
     },
   },
 };